Has your child had an autism diagnosis? Are you going through the diagnosis process?

 Helpful information to get you started at home

 The next issue for me was trying to get my head around all the new terminology and acronyms.
 If you are struggling with this here is an autism glossary.

-Are there things you are struggling with?
 You may find some of these posts helpful:

 Speech and Language

 Speech and language can be a key area for many young autistic children.
 Hopefully you have had some access to speech and language therapy although this is often limited.
-Speak to your health visitor, GP or local authority if your child needs to see a speech and language therapist
+Speak to your health visitor, GP school /nursery or local authority if your child needs to see a speech and language therapist

 - Top speech and language tips